serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 Serverless development is still fresh, lacking in best practices and tooling.
 But people use it because the payoffs are worth the pain.

 Our job at Serverless is to remove that pain: fight for standardization, think from the top-down about what a serverless application should look like, make its development seamless.
 The biggest sticking point we see here is that serverless development is fundamentally event-driven development.
-Every function you deploy to a serverless instance will remain stateless until woken up by an event.
+Every function you deploy to your FaaS provider will remain idle until woken up by an event.

 No one likes to hear that.
 Event-driven is a new paradigm, and new paradigms mean change.
 But to move serverless forward, we as a community have to embrace event-driven design.
 Our job at Serverless is to make it painless.
 As we can, at least.